ergest/sql_patterns/Book/chap4.md

 Let's look at a few more examples.

 Here's we're trying to filter by performing a math operation in the `WHERE` clause.
 Same thing applies.
-The database performs a full table scan any other operations in the `WHERE` clause like addition, multiplication or any other math or date functions:
+The database performs a full table scan before filtering.
 ```sql
 --listing 4.7
 SELECT